Stay Warm This Winter: How to Identify and Seal Drafts in Your Ohio Home

 Winter in Ohio can be harsh, and nothing makes a home feel more uncomfortable than cold drafts sneaking in through hidden gaps and cracks.
-Not only do these drafts create chilly spots in your home, but they can also lead to higher energy bills as your heating system works overtime to compensate.
+Not only do these drafts create chilly spots in your home, but they can also lead to higher energy bills as your heating system works overtime to compensate leading to possible furnace repairs.
 Fortunately, identifying and sealing drafts is a simple yet effective way to improve your home’s heating efficiency and overall comfort.
 Here’s how to get started.

 Step 1: Identify Drafty Areas